-6 ways to get tickets for GHIBLI MUSEUM [Tips]
+6 Ways to Get Tickets for GHIBLI MUSEUM [Tips]

 Neighbors tickets (5.
 Special ticket only for neighbors)

-People live or work or study in the neighborhood of Ghibli Museum (Mitaka city, Musashino city, Koganei city, Nishi-Tokyo city) have privilege to buy special ticket.
+People live or work or study in the neighborhood of Ghibli Museum (Mitaka city, Musashino city, Koganei city, Nishi-Tokyo city) have a privilege to buy a special ticket.

-This ticket is totally different from ordinal ones, so even when ordinal tickets are sold out, this ticket are usually still left.
+This ticket is totally different from ordinal ones, so even when ordinal tickets are sold out, this ticket is usually still available.
 If you have a friend who are related with the neighborhood, it’s worth asking them to get it.

 You can check out if the ticket is available or not in this way below.